Bookends (album): Lyrics

 Bookends contains many of Paul Simon's major themes, including "youth, alienation, life, love, disillusionment, relationships, old age, and mortality".
 Simon's work on Bookends is loosely autobiographical, designed to function as both a personal and artistic statement.
 Simon, "feeling especially auteurist in the Dylan style of the day", had planned out the album's concept before he began writing, telling Garfunkel "I'm going to start writing a whole side of an album—a cycle of songs.
 I want the early ones to be about youth and the last song to be about old age, and I want the feel of each song to fit."
 Bookends, originally released primarily as a vinyl LP, opens and closes side one of the disc with the "Bookends Theme", a brief acoustic piece (once compared to the work of English rock band the Moody Blues) that evokes "a time of innocence".
 "Save the Life of My Child" is a dramatic story involving drugs, violence and a mother-and-child relationship.
 According to James Bennighof, the song "deals with individual crises in crowded urban settings, along with references to larger societal forces and at least a hint of some transcendent perspective".
 The song crossfades into "America", which follows two young lovers—"an apparently impromptu romantic traveling alliance"—as they board a Greyhound bus "to look for America".
 It is a protest song that "creates a cinematic vista that tells of the singer's search for a literal and physical America that seems to have disappeared, along with the country's beauty and ideals".
 "Overs" includes themes regarding the disintegration of love and marriage.
 "Old Friends" paints a portrait of two old men reminiscing on the years of their youth.
-The two men "sit on a park bench like bookends", and ponder how strange it feels to be nearing their lifetime.
+The two men "sit on a park bench like bookends", and ponder how strange it feels to be nearing the end of their lifetimes.
 The song is joined with the "Bookends Theme", this time with vocal accompaniment from the duo.
 The piece closes the entire suite with the "resigned admonition" to "Preserve your memories / They're all that's left you".